Pan6ora/ab-online-admin/README.md

 Launch reproducible [Activity Browser](https://github.com/LCA-ActivityBrowser/activity-browser) sessions and distribute them using NoVNC.

+## Quickstart

+See [Activity Browser Online documentation](https://activity-browser-online.readthedocs.io/en/latest/usage/quickstart.html) for how to install and setup AB Online and AB Online Admin.

 ## Developer quickstart

 To ensure having the last bug fix of Activity Browser Online use the git version: